 Coop and both Argus Farm Stops.
 Contact Rob MacKercher at firstname.lastname@example.org.

 -How to use: enhance a salad, garnish soups or main dishes, delicious stir-fried with garlic and sesame oil for Asian cooking

 -How to store: store in the refrigerator for up to a week.

--How to use: good in French onion soup, stews, casseroles, etc.
+-How to use: good in French onion soup, great for salads, soups, sandwiches, slices, grilled.

--How to store: can last for 10-12 months if kept in a cold, dark place, but remove any ones starting to go soft from the others.
+-How to store: can last for 3 to 6 months if kept in a cold, dark place, but remove any ones starting to go soft from the others.
 Just cut out the bad part, chop up the rest of the onion and freeze.